dcazih/binary-classification-w-perceptrons/README.md

-# Binary Classification with Perceptron
+# Binary Classification Using a Perceptron

 ## Project Overview